dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

 ### (TODO: Combine this section with the above) How does the "fluidity" of probabilistic systems affect anticipation of results

+- (TODO: instead of football, use lacrosse)
+  - lacross as a team sport where perception of state of physical models reshapes the perceived probability of a player's next moves (within an extremely short time scale)

+- also, the game "rock me archimedes" is another where there is a physical system whose intricate interrelated probability distributions are tightly coupled to the inference of logical state

 - (TODO: change to throwing a football instead? it's more relatable. perhaps also throwing oddly shaped football-like objects)